qgindi/LibreAutomate/Other/DocFX/_doc/editor/Command line.md

 For Task Scheduler tasks the **Schedule** tool sets prefix `>`.
 Then Task Scheduler knows when the script process is running and can end it when need.

 The exit code of this process when it waits is the script's exit code.
-The script can simply return it, like `return 1;` or call **Environment.Exit**.
+The script can simply return it, like `return 1;` or call `Environment.Exit`.
 When does not wait, the exit code is the process id of the script.
 When fails to run (script not found, contains errors, etc) or wait, the exit code is < 0 (can be -1 to -7).

 ### Examples

 - `Au.Editor.exe Script5.cs`
-- `Au.Editor.exe "Script name with spaces"`
+- `Au.Editor.exe "Script name with spaces.cs"`
 - `Au.Editor.exe Script5.cs /example "argument with spaces"`
 - `Au.Editor.exe *Script5.cs`
 - `Au.Editor.exe /v`